 Council member Brad Lander, a Brooklyn Democrat, said state and federal regulations don’t require banks to disclose data on their efforts to modify mortgages for homeowners at risk of foreclosure, as the city’s law would.

-The New York Bankers Association is also opposed to the bill.
+The New York Bankers Association also opposed the bill.

 “This measure could reduce choices for managing taxpayer funds, could require the disclosure of confidential information, mandate the provision of products that may not be safe or sound and be pre-empted by state and federal law,” Michael P. Smith, chief executive officer, said by e-mail.
 “It would clearly act as a disincentive to do business with the city.”

-Also today, council members say they intend to override the mayor’s veto of a so-called prevailing-wage bill setting minimum pay for workers in city-owned buildings, and will vote on a resolution asking the Legislature to raise the state’s minimum wage to $8.50 from $7.25 an hour.
+Also today, council members overrode the mayor’s veto of a so-called prevailing-wage bill setting minimum pay for workers in city-owned buildings.
+A vote on a resolution asking the Legislature to raise the state’s minimum wage to $8.50 from $7.25 an hour was also scheduled.

 The mayor is founder and majority owner of Bloomberg News parent Bloomberg LP.